 This isn’t necessarily a hard-and-fast rule that will always apply, but when there are other players available that have not changed teams, already have playbook knowledge, and have established chemistry with their quarterbacks, it seems riskier to select the guys playing in new venues.
 Recent history seems to back up this way of thinking.

 On a more general note, drafters should also take into account any quarterback changes that occur on the teams of top players.
-Even if these appear to be upgrades or side-grades, a new signal-caller widens the range of outcomes for any player, increasing bust risk.
-Christian McCaffrey, Austin Ekeler, Joe Mixon, Chris Godwin, and Mike Evans all fall into this category in the first two rounds of ADP.
-You can close your eyes and imagine a scenario in which each of them underperforms expectations due to their new quarterbacks; Teddy Bridgewater and Tyrod Taylor could utilize their respective satellite backs less than their predecessors, rookie Joe Burrow could flop spectacularly and make the Cincinnati offense even more inhospitable, and Tom Brady could choose one of his all-pro receivers as his favorite and begin ignoring the other one.
-These scenarios aren’t all necessarily likely to happen, but it’s important to take in all of the information affecting a player’s situation.
+Even if these appear to be upgrades or side-grades, a new quarterback widens the range of outcomes for any player, increasing bust risk.
+Christian McCaffrey, Austin Ekeler, Joe Mixon, Chris Godwin, and Mike Evans all fell into this category in 2019.
+Not all disappointed and a few were injured, but these are factors that are occasionally overlooked.

 If you can keep these two red flags in mind, you will have a much greater chance of avoiding the landmines scattered around the first few rounds of your draft.
-The processes I’ve outlined here can be used to argue against any player and can be applied year after year.
+The processes I’ve outlined here can be applied year after year.
 This approach will leave you free to chase upside in the later rounds, rather than trying to dig yourself out of the holes left in your roster from risky picks early on.